 Before Making Your Plan

-- Once the crew holds their officer elections, the new officers should gather together and hold a Crew Officer Orientation.
+- Make sure your plan is following your crew operating procedures or bylaws.
+Once the crew holds their officer elections, the new officers should gather together and hold a Crew Officer Orientation.
 During the orientation, each officer will learn their role and collectively start planning for the upcoming year.

 Gather information that will be useful when planning for crew events, such as:

 - Dates of key school and community events (holidays, exams, proms, homecomings, graduations, field trips, etc.)

 - Dates of any events by your chartered organization

 - Dates of any district or council events

 - Data from completed Program Capability Inventory Information sheets (PCI) from parents and others who might offer resources

 - Data from Activity Interest Surveys from each member